tohver/ETL-pipeline/Redshift/test.md

 , "artist_location": "", "artist_name": "Line Renaud", "song_id": "SOUPIRU12A6D4FA1E1",
 "title": "Der Kleine Dompfaff", "duration": 152.92036, "year": 0}
 ~~~~

+## ETL process

+Steps:

+1. The script `create_tables.py` creates  necessary tables for both staging and analytical purposes.
+The staging tables serve as an intermediate step for data transformation and cleansing.
+2. The script `etl.py` performes two tasks:
+a) it copies the log datasets from S3 bucket to the staging tables
+b) load the data from the staging tables to the analytical tables

 ## Database Structure